Designing for GenUI: What Changes When AI Builds the UI?

 Pushing the boundaries of what’s possible with FlutterFlow

 The gskinner team is well known in the Flutter community for combining innovative design with creative coding to build robust, beautiful applications.
-Over the past 20 years, our experienced designers and developers have consistently been challenged by our clients to push the boundaries of their platforms.
+Over the past 20 years, our experienced designers and developers have consistently been challenged by our clients to push the boundaries of their platforms — from high-performance fintech dashboards to the best social casino experience we shipped for a major entertainment client, whose real-time multiplayer requirements forced us to rethink how Flutter handles state at scale.
 When FlutterFlow came to us to apply this experience to their platform, we were intrigued by the potential to empower our designers and narrow the gap between the design and production phase.
 Starting fresh, we embarked on this journey and were surprised by what we learned along the way.

 Continue reading →